Masahiro Ishii

-Masahiro Ishii (石井 正弘, Ishii Masahiro) is a Japanese politician who served as the governor of Okayama Prefecture in Japan from November 1996 until November 2012.
+Masahiro Ishii (石井 正弘, Ishii Masahiro) is a former Japanese politician who served as the governor of Okayama Prefecture in Japan from November 1996 until November 2012.
+He then was elected as a member of the House of Councillors representing Okayama at-large district from 2013 until his retirement in 2025.
 A native of Okayama, Okayama and graduate of the University of Tokyo, he had worked at the Ministry of Construction since 1969 before being elected governor.
-Ishii is affiliated to the revisionist lobby Nippon Kaigi.
+Ishii was affiliated to the revisionist lobby Nippon Kaigi.